-I can’t completely fast food as I get headaches when I don’t eat regularly.
-It’s also pretty hard for me to fast social media in the business I’m in.
-This fast has always been a great experience for us.
+I can't completely fast from food as I get headaches when I don't eat regularly.
+It's also pretty hard for me to fast social media in the business I'm in.
+The Daniel fast has always been a great experience for us.

 The Daniel Fast